 - Improve their existing GPA

-- Research and apply for scholarships
+- Research and apply for scholarships and other financial aid opportunities

 - Research potential career paths and narrow their options